avaneev/biteopt/README.md

 minima) may not be handled well by this strategy, but in practice this strategy strives to provide "minimum among minima" nevertheless.

 The CBEOOptimizer2 class is a further evolution of this strategy.
-Involves an accidentally discovered mysterious "previous attempt intermix" operation.
+Additionally includes the "step in the right direction" operation and a history of best solutions.
 This version provides a quite fast convergence time, a very small code size and minimal memory requirement.
 The only drawback is that this strategy requires 3 instead of 2 random number generator calls per parameter on each step.